- 1 Are You Overweight? Three Proofs Show How Obesity Hurts Your Joints

 - Additionally, your osteoarthritis risk may also increase.
-In contrast, you can reduce your risk to osteoarthritis by losing weight.
-According to American College of Rheumatology study, a four-fold reduction in knee load is achievable by losing a pound.
-The research added that progression of osteoarthritis occurs when biomechanical joint stress increases in obese adults.
+In contrast, you can reduce your risk of osteoarthritis by losing weight.
+According to the American College of Rheumatology study, a four-fold reduction in knee load is achievable by losing a pound.
+The research added that the progression of osteoarthritis occurs when biomechanical joint stress increases in obese adults.

 - Cartilage Breakdown and Higher Osteoarthritis Risk.
 Being overweight results in a breakdown of the cartilage, which covers the ends of the bones.
 The more obese you become, the more stressed your joints are.
 Rheumatology experts claimed that knees and hips have the most weight-bearing joints.
 This is the main reason why obese people have joint problems more frequently than people with normal weight.
-Obesity greatly increases arthritis risk.
+Obesity dramatically increases arthritis risk.

 It can be depressing to know that your obesity causes all your pain, including knee problems.
 However, you can still correct this by losing weight.
-Start eating right, exercising and getting professional help for weight control.
+Start eating right, exercising, and getting professional help for weight control.
 If you want to learn more about your obesity and joint pain, watch this video:

-So what’s the answer to this?
+So, what’s the answer to this?

-Eat Less Sugar, Refined Foods, Fast Foods, Transfats, Diet and Sugary Sodas
+Eat Less Sugar, Refined Foods, Fast Foods, Trans fats, Diet and Sugary Sodas

 I got a phone call from one of my customers at one point.
 He was complaining about his knee pain.
-So I asked him how much he weighs.
+So, I asked him how much he weighs.
 “350 pounds”, was the reply.
-I said, ” Gee, maybe you should consider changing your diet”.
-He said that he eats a perfectly healthy diet of a large bowl of spaghetti, with tomato sauce.
+I said, ” Gee, maybe you should consider changing your diet.”
+He said that he eats a perfectly healthy diet of a large bowl of spaghetti with tomato sauce.

 My friends, if you are eating like that, you are probably overweight, too.
 And unless he changes his diet radically, I don’t see any hope of improvement for him.